Freedom in the World

 Political Rights (1 = best, 7 = worst)

-Moroccan and Polisario forces engaged in a low-intensity armed conflict until the United Nations brokered a ceasefire in 1991.
+Moroccan and Polisario forces engaged in armed conflict until the United Nations brokered a ceasefire in 1991.
 The agreement called for residents of Western Sahara to vote in a referendum on independence the following year, to be supervised by the newly established UN Mission for the Referendum in Western Sahara (MINURSO).
 However, the vote never took place, with the two sides failing to agree on voter eligibility.

 Reports of corruption are widespread.
 Although the territory possesses extensive natural resources, including phosphate, iron ore deposits, hydrocarbon reserves, and fisheries, the local population remains largely impoverished.